-You may have to pay a fee of up to 2% of the value of your units to your dealer when you switch from units of a Fund to a different series of the same Fund or when you switch from units of a Fund to units of another Fund or other Fidelity Fund.
+You may have to pay a fee of up to 2% of the value of your units to your dealer when you switch from units of the Fund to different series of the same Fund, or when you switch from units of the Fund to units of another Fidelity Fund.
 You negotiate that fee with your financial advisor.
 The charge is paid to your dealer by redeeming units of the Fund you're switching out of.
-You don't pay a switch fee when you switch Series C or D units of Fidelity Canadian Money Market Fund to any other Fidelity Fund as part of your ClearPlan® program.
 See the Fees and expenses section for details about this fee.
 Also see the Purchases, switches and redemptions section for more information about permitted switches.